metacpan/metacpan-cpan-extracted/distros/M/Module-Generic/README.md

 error
 -----

-Set the current error issuing a [Module::Generic::Exception](https://metacpan.org/pod/Module::Generic::Exception){.perl-module}
+Provided with a list of strings or an hash reference of parameters and this will set the current error issuing a [Module::Generic::Exception](https://metacpan.org/pod/Module::Generic::Exception){.perl-module}
 object, call [\"warn\" in
 perlfunc](https://metacpan.org/pod/perlfunc#warn){.perl-module}, or